Frequently Asked Questions for the JTAA Lacrosse 2019 Spring Rec Season

 31. Does JTAA Lacrosse offer scholarship opportunities for graduating high school seniors?

-ANSWER: No. It was decided in August 2017 that JTAA will stop offering all college and memorial scholarships for all sports and instead put that money into new equipment to better the experience of those kids currently playing.
+ANSWER: No. It was decided in August 2017 that JTAA stop offering college scholarships and instead put those funds into new equipment to better the experience of those kids currently participating.
+Some memorial scholarships are still available and can be found at www.jtaa.org/memorialscholarships.
 JTAA may develop a college scholarship in the future.
-Some memorial scholarships are still available and can be found at www.jtaa.org/memorialscholarships.
-Anyone interested in helping develop a JTAA college scholarship should email email@example.com
+Anyone interested in helping develop a JTAA college scholarship should email firstname.lastname@example.org

 32. Does JTAA Lacrosse offer a summer camp once the season is over?